finvernizzi/mplane_components/README.md

 This package contains working examples of three [mPlane](http://www.ict-mplane.eu/) components: a Supervisor, a probe (ping and traceroute) and a simple client for the supervisor.
 The implementation leverages mPlane nodej library and mPlane HTTPS transport library.
-A complete set of working SSL certificates is provided with the ditribution (with root-CA and signing-CA) in order to have a complete, full working environment.
-For security reasons you SHOULD update these files with your certificates.
+A complete set of working SSL certificates is provided (with root-CA and signing-CA) in order to have a complete, full working environment.
+For security reasons you SHOULD update these files with your own certificates.

 #Installation